Jonny Fritz

 Jonathan Russell Fritz, formerly known as Jonny Corndawg, is an American alternative country musician who was born in Missoula, Montana.
 He has released four albums, two under the name "Jonny Corndawg" and two as "Jonny Fritz".

 Career

-In 2008, Fritz (then known as Jonny Corndawg) released his debut album, I’m Not Ready To Be a Daddy.
+In 2007, Fritz (then known as Jonny Corndawg) released his first official album, I’m Not Ready To Be a Daddy.
 In 2010, Fritz released a 7" with Deer Tick on Partisan Records, of which only 500 copies were made.
-He released his second album, Down on the Bikini Line, on August 30, 2011 in the United States on the Nasty Memories label.
-In 2012, Fritz stated that he wanted to be called "Jonny Fritz," his birth name, rather than Jonny Corndawg, as he had previously been known.
-He has said that he made this decision in part based on advice from record label executives, and because he did not want people to know what to expect from his music based on his name.
+He released his second album, Down on the Bikini Line, on August 30, 2011 in the United States on Nasty Memories Records.
+In 2012, Fritz dropped the "Corndawg" from his stage name.

 In 2013, Fritz released Dad Country, his third album overall and his first under the name "Jonny Fritz", on ATO Records.
 It was recorded at Jackson Browne's studio in Los Angeles, and was produced by Taylor Goldsmith of Dawes.
-It was followed by the release of the album's single "Goodbye Summer", for which a music video was also made.
+It was followed by the release of the album's single "Goodbye Summer", for which a music video was also made and directed by Sean Dunne.